How to Add Google Analytics to WordPress (Step-by-Step Guide)

 To start, click Launch Setup Wizard.

 First, you’ll have to select a website type.
-You can choose from 3 options that best describe your site: Business Website, Publisher (Blog), or Ecommerce.
+You can choose from 3 options that best describe your site: Business Website, Publisher (Blog), or eCommerce.
 Based on your choice, the wizard will offer additional settings for tracking your site’s performance.

 Once you’ve selected an option, click Save and Continue.